 Art and Dance as Therapy

-Art is truly for everyone, and as the inclusion movement gains momentum more children with cerebral palsy and other disabilities will be able to find the joy and self-confidence that comes from creating.
-Anyone can do art, and that can be in formal setting such as a classroom, as part of professional therapy, or just more casually in a group of friends or with parents at home.
+It can be done in informal settings such as a classroom, as part of professional therapy, or just more casually in a group of friends or with parents at home.
 Children with cerebral palsy, like anyone else, can and should benefit from creating art, finding self-esteem, seeing their abilities, socializing with peers, and using a creative outlet for expression and communication.